landislab/landislab.github.io/people/index.md

 **Apr 11 2023**: We expect to be recruiting one postdoc to join the lab as soon as Fall 2023 and one PhD student to join the lab in Fall 2024.
 Advertisements coming soon.

-We're always looking for creative thinkers who are interested in modeling evolutionary processes.
+We're always looking for biologists, computer scientists, and statisticians who are interested in modeling evolutionary processes.
 Please contact [Michael](mailto:michael.landis@wustl.edu) to ask about postdoctoral, graduate, and undergraduate research opportunities.
 Messages from those seeking independent support through research fellowships are also most welcome (opportunities below).
 In your email, please share a statement of your research interests and/or your CV.

 [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/applicants/)<br>
 [DOE Computational Science Graduate Fellowship](https://www.krellinst.org/csgf/about-doe-csgf/eligibility-program-requirements)<br>